GFW-knocker/AndroidLibXrayLite/README_fetch.md

 }
 ```

+`"ip"` changes only the address dialled.
+There is no separate host or SNI key:
+both are taken from the hostname inside `"url"`, so with the block above the
+connection goes to `188.114.97.6` while the request still sends
-`"ip"` dials that address while `Host` and SNI keep the URL's hostname, which is
+`Host: example.com` and an SNI of `example.com`, and the certificate is checked
-how you reach a host whose DNS is poisoned.
-Leave it `""` for normal resolution.
+against `example.com`.
+That is how you reach a host whose DNS is poisoned.
+Leave
+`"ip"` empty for normal resolution.

+`"serverName"` overrides the SNI and the name the certificate is verified
+against, leaving the `Host` header alone; empty means both follow `"url"`.

 To go through xray instead, set `"proxy": "http://127.0.0.1:10809"` and remove
 `fragment`.
 Nothing else changes.